jmfrank63/box_secure_jwt_auth/README.md

-### Jason Web Token Authorization
+### Json Web Token Authorization
 This is a simple application to demonstrate the box api enterprise authorization.
 The example logs into box with JWT Auth avoiding putting your credentials in the code.

+## Installation
+Clone the repository and create a virtual environmet for your folder.
+Run `pip install -r requirements.txt`
+If you want to update all packages to the latest version you can install pipdate via pip and run pipdate on the requirements.
+`pip install pipdate`
+`pipdata -rrequirements.txt`

-### Usage
+## Usage

-Download the application configuration and the private key and put them either into a .box directory or adjust the path set in the code.
+Download the application json file in your development console.
+Put the configuration in a `.box` folder and name it app_configuration.json.
+If your configuration contains your private key you are all set.
+If your private key is external, put it in the same `.box` folder and name it private_key.pem.

+## Secureing your credentials

+The example is not production ready.
+The keyring used is a simple plain textfile and does not ahve any security.
+Keyring however gives you access to various secure methods of storing your credentials.

+## Python version
+The example is only tested against python3.
+For python2 some types might have to be changed but for newer developments python3 is anyway strongly recommened.